AUL-BSS-Datalab/TextMining_en/README.md

    library(ggwordcloud)
    library(tidygraph)

-   # Here we tell R to open the ShinyTextMining application hosted on GitHub under AUL-Arts-Digital-Lab
+   # Here we tell R to open the TextMining application hosted on GitHub under AUL-BSS-Datalab
-   runGitHub("ShinyTextMining", "AUL-Arts-Digital-Lab")
+   runGitHub("TextMining_en", "AUL-BSS-Datalab")
    ```
 4. Run the code by pressing Shift + Ctrl + Enter.
 5. You can now access the text mining application.